bild090/MVC-Project/README.md

 # MVC-Project

-### Display and adding Student to database with there information useing ASP.Net Core MOdel, Vire, Conreole(MVC)
+### Display and adding Student to database with there information useing ASP.Net Core Model, View, Controle(MVC)